TheresaLui/SelfHelpContent_v2/articles/microsoft.authorization/policy-guestconfiguration.md

 not require a built-in initiative.

 Changing to the new policies is manual.
 There is no timeline for when the old policies would be deleted, to force the change to happen by a specific date.
-When it is appropriate for your environmnt, you can assign the new definitions and delete any policy assignments you have that use the deprecated initatives/definitions.
+When it is appropriate for your environment, you can assign the new definitions and delete any policy assignments that use the deprecated initiatives/definitions.
 We appreciate your patience during this change.

 ## **Recommended Documents**